Called to the Bar 2019

 Admitted to the Roll of Solicitors 2003

 Kate was called to the Bar in 2019, having been admitted to the Roll of Solicitors in 2003.
-Prior to joining Chambers she attained her Higher Rights in 2010 and in recent years has practiced almost exclusively at the Crown Court, dealing with a full range of criminal cases at all stages of proceedings.
+Prior to joining Chambers, she attained her Higher Rights in 2010 and practiced almost exclusively at the Crown Court, dealing with a full range of criminal cases at all stages of proceedings.

-Her background means that she has strong ties with the local legal community.
-Knowledge of procedure from police station to Crown Court trial gives her an invaluable insight into case preparation.
-She has a practical approach to dealing with cases, and with both professional and lay clients.
+Her background means that she has strong ties with local solicitors and the wider legal community.
+Her knowledge of procedure from police station to Crown Court trial provides an invaluable insight into case preparation.
+She has a practical approach to dealing with cases and has a good rapport with both professional and lay clients.
 She is known for her thorough preparation and advocacy.

 LLB (Hons) Exempting, University of Northumbria